Frequently Asked Questions

 When will I receive my tax receipt?

-Digital tax receipts will be sent via email immediately after your donation is made, printed tax receipts will be mailed out prior to February 28th of the following calendar year.
+Digital tax receipts will be sent via email immediately after your donation is made online.
+Printed tax receipts will be mailed out prior to February 28th of the following calendar year.
 If you contribute non-cash donation, we will issue a separate receipt.

 What are the benefits of receiving your tax receipts digitally?